buildtesters/buildtest/docs/getting_started.rst

 Excluding Buildspecs
 ~~~~~~~~~~~~~~~~~~~~~

+So far we learned how to build buildspecs by file and directory path using the ``-b``
+option.
+Next, we will discuss how one may exclude buildspecs which behaves similar to
-Buildtest provides ``--exclude`` option or short option ``-x`` to exclude
+``-b`` option.
+You can exclude buildspecs via ``--exclude`` or short option ``-x``
-buildspecs which can be useful when you want to build all buildspecs in a directory
+which can be useful when you want to exclude certain files or sub directory.
-but exclude a few buildspecs or exclude a sub-directory.

-For example we can build all buildspecs in ``examples`` but exclude file ``examples/vars.yml``
+For example we can build all buildspecs in ``tutorials`` but exclude file ``tutorials/vars.yml``
 by running::

-    $ buildtest build -b examples -x examples/vars.yml
+    $ buildtest build -b tutorials -x tutorials/vars.yml

-buildtest will discover all Buildspecs and then exclude any buildspecs specified
+buildtest will discover all buildspecs and then exclude any buildspecs specified
 by ``-x`` option.
 You can specify ``-x`` multiple times just like ``-b`` option.

 For example, we can undo discovery by passing same option to ``-b`` and ``-x``  as follows::

-    $ buildtest build -b examples/ -x examples/
+    $ buildtest build -b tutorials/ -x tutorials/
     There are no Buildspec files to process.

 Buildtest will stop immediately if there are no Buildspecs to process, this is
 true if you were to specify files instead of directory.

+In this example, we build all buildspecs in a directory but exclude two files.
+Buildtest
+will report the excluded buildspecs in the output.

+.. program-output:: cat docgen/getting_started/exclude_buildspecs.txt
 .. _build_by_tags:

 Building By Tags
 ~~~~~~~~~~~~~~~~~

 buildtest can perform builds by tags by using ``--tags`` or short option (``-t``).
-In order to use this feature, buildspecs must be in cache so you must run ``buildtest buildspec find`` or see :ref:`find_buildspecs`.
+In order to use this feature, buildtest must load buildspecs in :ref:`cache <find_buildspecs>` which can be run via ``buildtest buildspec find``.

 To build all tutorials tests you can perform ``buildtest build --tags tutorials``.
 In buildspec file, there is a field ``tags: [tutorials]`` to classify tests.